shabda/tweet-signer/README.md

 * In case .keys contains multiple keys, the first key will be used.

-* A tweet which needs verification must contain exactly image attachment which should be the signature of the tweet as a QR code.
+* A tweet which needs verification must contain exactly one image attachment which should be the signature of the tweet as a QR code.

 * The signature must be verifiable against the tweet using the public key from the profile.